One of the most frequently asked questions by my readers are what kind of rice cooker and wok do I use? And what brands would I recommend for those?

 Also when I bought the skillet I bought the lid as well.
 I didn’t think I would use it much but surprisingly it is so handy to have a lid that fits perfectly onto a skillet.
 It’s great for lightly steaming during stir frying and speeding up the cooking.
 If I were to add a proper wok into my kitchen tool inventory, I will buy a lodge wok as I love their skillets!

 Le Creuset Signature Enameled Cast-Iron 3-1/2-Quart Round Braiser : This is my favourite braising pan.
 It heats up slowly and distributes the heat evenly.
 The food cooks well and keeps the moisture so well without over simmering the sauce.
 I used this pot in my latest cookbook for the Spicy Braised Mackerel and Radish recipe.
 It gave me consistently excellent results.
-It’s also good for Korean style hot pot (e.g. Bulgogi hot pot and Korean army base stew).
-Recipes for these two will be coming soon.
+It’s also good for Korean style hot pot (e.g. Bulgogi hot pot and Korean army stew).

 Victorinox 7-Inch Granton Edge Santoku Knife : I was introduced to this santoku knife about 6 months ago and I love it because it fits my small hand very well.
 It’s also very versatile and it cuts well of course too!
 I actually also own a more expensive brand’s (Wusthof) santoku knife but I prefer using the Victorinox one for my cooking.
 Food just seems slice better and easier with it.